Ming119/110-2_Operating-System/HW3/README.md

 (c) What is the minimum number of page faults for an optimal page-replacement strategy for the reference string in part(b) with four page frames?
 > 11 page faults.

+9.19: What is the cause of thrashing?
+How does the system detect thrashing?
+Once it detects thrashing, what can the system do to eliminate this problem?
+> Thrashing is caused by under allocation of the minimum number of pages required by a process, forcing it to continuously page fault.
+> The system can detect thrashing by evaluating the level of CPU utilization as compared to the level of multiprogramming.
+> It can be eliminated by reducing the level of multiprogramming.

 ### Programming exercises